Music Practice Building, Room 219

 (Seminar topics are subject to change.)

 Introductions; go over expectations for interns and their cooperating teachers.
 Discuss substitute teaching policy.
-Prepare 1 page resume and a 1 page philosophical statement for next week; we will revise these documents during the semester.
+Prepare 1 page resume for next week; we will revise this resume during the semester.

 Hand in 1 page resume.